-Native to Sri Lanka and Southeast Asia, carambola is a slow-growing evergreen tree with a short trunk and a broad, rounded canopy, reaching 2530 ft. tall and wide at maturity.
-Leaves are arranged spirally on the branches; they are medium green, 610 in. long, each with 5 to 11 ovate leaflets.
-Clusters of fragrant pink-to-lavender flowers appear in several flushes throughout the year; they are followed by oval, pointed, waxy-skinned, juicy yellow fruits, 46 in. long, with five prominent longitudinal ribs.
+Native to Sri Lanka and Southeast Asia, carambola is a slow-growing evergreen tree with a short trunk and a broad, rounded canopy, reaching 2530 feet tall and wide at maturity.
+Leaves are arranged spirally on the branches; they are medium green, 610 inches long, each with 5 to 11 ovate leaflets.
+Clusters of fragrant pink-to-lavender flowers appear in several flushes throughout the year; they are followed by oval, pointed, waxy-skinned, juicy yellow fruits, 46 inches long, with five prominent longitudinal ribs.
 Cutting the fruit crosswise produces star-shaped slices.
 Some compare the flavor to mild citrus, while others call it a blend of pineapple, apple, and citrus.
 Overall, it may be sweet or rather sour; named selections are usually sweet.
 Some selections are self-fertile, while others need cross-pollination with another selection to bear fruit.

 Carambola is popular as a small shade tree in south Florida.
 Careful siting is necessary, however, because grass will not grow beneath the dense canopy.

 - Bright yellow to yellow-orange fruit, 45 inches long; firm and very sweet, with few seeds.

 - Self-fertile but bears better with a pollenizer.

 - Pale yellow, 5- to 6 inches-long fruit is firm and very sweet, with few seeds.